 The school's attitude to confidentiality is open and easily understood and everyone should be able to trust the boundaries of confidentiality operating within the school.
 Everyone in the school community needs to know that no one can offer absolute confidentiality.
-Parents/carers will have ready access to files and records of their own children - but not any other child Information given by parents/carers to Academy staff will not be passed on to third parties without informing the parents/carers that a legal obligation exists to do so.
+Parents/carers will have ready access to files and records of their own children, but information about other children/ originating outside the school will be redacted.
+Information about a child will be passed on to third parties only with the agreement of parents or after informing them that there is a legal obligation for the Academy to do so.
 For further information please see the Academy's Confidentiality Policy.